gregpabian/subcommander/README.md

 ### `end()`

-End modifying current command and return to the parent.
+End modifying current command and return its parent.

 ### `reset()`